ArjunDosajh/Greddiit/README.md

 - **Subreddits or Categories:** GredIIT allows users to categorize content into different subreddits, making it easier to find relevant posts.

-- **User Profiles:** Each user has a profile that showcases their posts and activities on the platform.
+- **User Profiles:** Each user has a profile that shows their details and also their followers and following.

 ## How to run the app?